ripio/sdkjs/docs/sdk-nft/README.md

 ```
 Where:

-- NFT_MANAGER is a NFT721Manager instance activated
+- NFT_MANAGER is an activated NFT721Manager instance
 - STORAGE is a StorageIpfs, StorageAws or StorageHttp instance
 - FORMAT is a NFT_METADATA_FORMAT enum (IMAGE, JSON, JSON_WITH_IMAGE)
 ___